NoCode-NoLife/Melia/README.md

 State of Development
 ------------------------------
-Melia is not being actively developed at the current time, and hasn't been since the game's release.
-As a result the implemented features are few, and the only updates that are regularly made are to keep up the compatibility to the latest client.
-However, you're very welcome to work on Melia, make pull requests, and ask questions on the chat at any time.
+Unfortunately, Melia hasn't been in active development for years, though there's been some recent activity again.
+At the current time, Melia is mostly compatible to the latest version of iToS again, you're very welcome to work on Melia, make pull requests, and ask questions on the chat at any time.
+However, don't expect much outside of some base features yet.

 The features that are currently working are the following:
 - Login Server